 Wandering the old town

-The old town of Tomar is a delightful place to simple wander around.
-The pretty, narrow cobble streets provide a mixture of small houses, family owned shops and traditional restaurants and cafes.
+The old town of Tomar is a delightful place to simply wander around.
+The pretty, narrow cobbled streets provide a mixture of small houses, family-owned shops and traditional restaurants and cafes.

 The traditional streets of Tomar

 The most unique tourist attraction of Tomar is the Museu dos Fósforos, a museum purely devoted to the relatively mundane item of matchstick boxes.
 This extensive collection of 40,000 matchstick boxes is anything but dull, with beautiful artwork and designs that both depict national trends and the progression through the generations.
 The museum is free to enter, absolutely fascinating and highly recommended.

 The huge collection of match boxes in the Museu Dos Fosforos